aedera/deepredmt/README.md

-# Deepredmt
+# Deepred-Mt

 Given an RNA sequence consisting of a central cytidine flanked by 20 nucleotides on each side, Deepred-Mt scores if the central cytidine is edited.
 This score is obtained from the motifs extracted by a deep convolutional auto-encoder from the sequence.
+Deepred-Mt was especially constructed to predict editing sites for angiosperm mitochondrial RNA.

 Source code and instructions are provided for reproducibility of the main results of "Deepred-Mt: Deep Representation Learning for